Brief History of Willersey Village

 In 1930, H J Brassingham wrote: “Willersey is proper Cotswold.
 Bell Inn, duckpond, barn church with its nice square dump of a four-pinnacled tower and true old barn-houses are grouped about the green like casual knots of worthies delivering crop-gossip or weather-lore through the procession of the years.”
 The Jubilee Tree was planted in 1935 to celebrate the May 6th Silver Jubilee of King George V. It is on the site of what was a blacksmith's shop.

+The plate above was removed from the base of the tree when the seat around the tree was renewed.
 The tree is opposite the duckpond and is a natural meeting point.
 It is a red horse chestnut (Aesculus × carnea) which fortunately does not suffer from the leaf miner caterpillar which is attacking the usual horse chestnut trees in the UK.
 The seat around the tree is the third one to be placed there and was put up to celebrate the 1981 marriage of Prince Charles and Princess Diana.
 The village buses stop at the tree.
 Once a year at Christmas the tree becomes a tree of light.

 Willersey had a halt station on the Great Western Railway which was opened in 1st August 1904.